Policies for rockandwater.net mailing lists

 If your email client generates HTML, or ASCII text and HTML, please use the configuration options in it to disable HTML and enable ASCII text only.
 (The precise details of how to do that will vary with your client; in many cases, the place to start is the "Preferences" or "Options" screen.
 It will often have three settings: "Send text", "Send HTML", or "Send both"; pick the one that's marked "Send text".)

-Please don't send out documents (attachments) in proprietary formats.
+Type is an issue because it's a bad idea to send out documents (attachments) in proprietary formats.

 1. Not everyone can read them, because not everyone uses the same computing platform that you do.
 And not everyone has the same versions of software or even the same software that you do.